tsgates/arch-wiki-markdown/wiki/Xhost.md

 Installation
 ------------

-Install xorg-xhost from the Official Repositories.
+Install xorg-xhost from the Official repositories.

 Usage
 -----